louiskhub/legal_citation_rec/README.md

-# BIAS in sampling
-because 1st citation is always chosen

-# Epochs
-single epoch but huge training time
-5hrs for single epoch

-# Efficient, context-aware legal citation recommendation
+# Improving Legal Citation Recommendation with DistilBERT: A Study on Performance and Efficiency
-Code for the paper "Efficient, context-aware legal citation recommendation" by Louis Kapp.
+Code for the paper "Improving Legal Citation Recommendation with DistilBERT: A Study on Performance and Efficiency" by Louis Kapp.

 ## Setup
 1. Download the preprocessed citation dataset from [Stanford's RegLab announcement blog](https://reglab.stanford.edu/data/bva-case-citation-dataset/) and unzip it into `data/text/original`.
 2. Download the original citation vocabulary from [Stanford's RegLab announcement blog](https://reglab.stanford.edu/data/bva-case-citation-dataset/) and save it as `data/vocabs/original.pkl`.